-Curious about tesamorelin vs. ipamorelin and how these two synthetic peptides stack up against each other?
+Curious about tesamorelin vs. ipamorelin — and how these two research peptides compare?

 Many researchers in the growth hormone therapy field are interested in the similarities and differences between tesamorelin and ipamorelin.
 Both of these peptides increase the synthesis and release of endogenous human growth hormone.